abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

 ''''''''
 .. note:: For information on the default configurations, see the table *Default values of MACHINE and QCOM_SELECTED_BSP parameters for QSC* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250403001134/>`__.

-Start the compilation process after the download is complete:
+When the download is complete, start the complilation process:

-.. note:: Depending on the size of the software and the host computer configuration, the compilation process may take a few hours.
+.. note:: Depending on the size of the software and the host computer configuration, the compilation process can take a few hours.

 .. container:: nohighlight